Eliakim Khumalo: Coaching career

 Khumalo coached Chiefs six times and led them to 3 NPSL titles, 3 BP Top 8 titles, 2 Nedbank Cup titles and 2 Sales House Cup titles.
 He also coached Kaizer Chiefs development sides where his son, Doctor Khumalo excelled and rose to be one of South Africa's best midfielders.
 He also discovered 19-year-old Thabang Lebese in 1992.

+Personal life

+He married Mabel Moagi (1943/44–2020) in 1964 at Lutheran Church in Jabuvu.
+The couple had two children, a daughter Fikile and a son Doctor (born 1967).

 Death

 A few months after his son won the Africa Cup of Nations, Khumalo died on 27 August 1996 in hospital when he was shot during a hijacking outside his home in Soweto.
 He was shot in the back and his Volkswagen was stolen.
 Nelson Mandela sent a letter of condolence to Khumalo's wife reading, "I learnt with shock of the fatal attack on your husband yesterday.
 Eliakim was an example and role model to all the young people of this country more especially those associated with football.
 His death is a tragic loss to us all.
 The police will leave no stone unturned to ensure that the perpetrators of this deed are brought to book.

 To you and your family, I convey my sincere condolences in this hour of grief and sorrow".
 In 1997 his hijackers, Lawrence Mazimba and Samson Masithulele were caught.